Whose Poop Is Whose?

 - Using a vegetable peeler, make small shavings of the crayons — a different color for each pet.

 - Mix a small amount of these shavings (about 1/8 tsp) into a small amount of wet food for each pet.
-You can also hide them in a pill pocket or pill paste, a large marshmallow (they are hypoallergenic), a "meatball" of bread or cheese (only if your pet is not lactose intolerant), or mix with peanut butter (xylitol-free) or greek yogurt.
+You can also hide them in a pill pocket or pill paste, a large marshmallow (a vegan marshmallow is hypoallergenic), a "meatball" of bread or cheese (only if your pet is not lactose intolerant), or mix with peanut butter (xylitol-free) or greek yogurt.

 - Watch to ensure that nobody is eating another's color, as this will mess up your experiment.